PavlinaSed/j2w-ukol03/README.md

    * `name`
    * `company`
    * `street`
-   * `municipalityPsc`
+   * `municipalityZipCode`
-   * `address` (readonly property, of the form "`street`, `genericPsc`")
+   * `completeAddress` (readonly property, of the form "`street`, `genericZipCode`")
    * `email`
    * `phone`
    * `web`
-1. Create a parameterless constructor in this entity and a constructor containing all properties with stored value (i.e. without the counted property `targetAddress`).
+1. Create a parameterless constructor in this entity and a constructor containing all properties with stored value (i.e. without the counted property `completeAddress`).
-1. Create a private field in the `VizitkaController` containing a list of business cards (`List<Vizitka>`) and populate the list with some data.
+1. Create a private field in the `CardController` containing a list of business cards (`List<Card>`) and populate the list with some data.
 Don't forget create business cards that don't have all the contacts listed.
 1. Edit the `list()` method to return `ModelAndView`.
 Choose the correct view and insert the list of business cards into the model.
 1. Edit the `list.html` template to display the business cards from the model.
 Each business card must link to its detail page.